f-viktor/GPU-Passthrough_Arch-Linux/README.md

 ```
 makepkg --skippgpcheck
 ```
-this is gonna take like 4 hours, I'm not even joking it may also throw things in the beginning like "command not found fakeroot" or something else, whatever it throws just install it with:
+this is gonna take like 4 hours, I'm not even joking.
+it may also throw things in the beginning like "command not found fakeroot" or something else, whatever it throws just install it with:
 ```
 sudo pacman -S fakeroot
 ```
-and restart
+and restart it
 after its done do
 ```
 sudo pacman -U linux-vfio-4.9.8-1-x86_64.pkg.tar.xz